pollos-josh/fy24-md/Web Dev/ASP .NET MVC.md

 # Many-to-Many Relationships

-## The Second Circle of Hell

-After being successful in calling IslandImageURL, I thought everything was gucci, but then Virgil said,

-> "Oh my sweet boy.
-You're not suicidal enough yet."

-Then thus we enter

 ## Tags and What Went Wrong (again)

 The spirit of the Appalachian Trail, I overhauled the database again, adding `dbo.Tags` table so that *Islands* is at least at **2nd Normalization**.
 And I also added a table junction to establish a `Many-to-Many` relationship from `dbo.Islands` -> `dbo.Tags`.
 I did all the correct steps and made sure the relationships were all good.
 Skipping to what went wrong: